What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Proposed competency framework for responsible AI practitioners

 \subsection{Manager}

-The manager occupation covers a range of management roles captured in the job descriptions and the expert interviews (xx job postings, xx interviews).
-The job postings had seven management related positions and five of the expert interviewees held management roles for either products or programs.
-The product managers take the role of incorporating AI ethics practices in the product development process.Whereas, program managers are often leading and launching a new program on establishing AI ethics practices within the organization.
-These programs often involve building an organization's capacity to manage ethical AI issues.
+We analyzed 7 management-related job postings and 5 expert interviewees in this category.
+The product managers take the role of incorporating responsible \ac{AI} practices in the product development process.
+In contrast, program managers are often leading and launching a new program on establishing \ac{AI} ethics practices within the organization.
+These programs often involve building an organization's capacity to manage responsible \ac{AI} issues.

-\paragraph{Skills} For both streams of management, the potential candidates need to have a strong business acumen and have a vision for use/development of technology within an organization.
-Some of the key management skill highlighted in the job postings includes the ability to manage multiple priorities and strategically remove potential blockers of success.
-Another sought after skills is the ability to effectively engage stakeholders in the process.
-Expert interviewees also echoed the importance of this skill as their roles often involves getting people on board with new ways of thinking and creating.
-According to the job postings, good candidates for management nee to have a practical understanding of the AI life cycle and be familiar with integrating AI ethics practices into a program or a product.
-Expert interviewees note that they continuously need to learn and keep up with the fast paced development of AI technology.
+\paragraph{Skills} For both streams of management, the potential candidates need to have strong business acumen and a vision for the use/development of AI technology within an organization.
+Some of the key management skills highlighted in the job postings include the ability to manage multiple priorities and strategically remove potential blockers to success.
+Another sought-after skill is the ability to effectively engage stakeholders in the process.
+Expert interviewees also echoed the importance of this skill as their roles often involve getting people \textit{"on board with new ways of thinking and creating"}.
+According to the job postings, good candidates for management need to have a practical understanding of the \ac{AI} life cycle and be familiar with integrating responsible \ac{AI} practices into a program or a product.
+Our interviewees note that they continuously need to \textit{"learn and keep up with the fast-paced development of \ac{AI}"}.